kyeoeol/getting-started-swift/README.md

-# Get started with Swift concurrency
+# Get started with Swift
-Swift Concurrency, introduced in Swift 5.5, brings new concepts like async/await, Actor, and Task that make asynchronous programming more intuitive and safe.

-This repository serves as personal learning space for Swift Concurrency, where I document knowledge gained through study, store code examples used in real projects, and organize implementation tips and pitfalls encountered along the way.
-I also collect helpful articles and save various practice codes to build Swift Concurrency learning archive.
+This repository serves as personal learning space for Swift, where I document knowledge gained through study, store code examples used in real projects, and organize implementation tips and pitfalls encountered along the way.
+I also collect helpful articles and save various practice codes to build Swift learning archive.

 1. <a href="https://github.com/kyeoeol/getting-started-swift-concurrency/blob/main/001-meet-async-await-in-swift.md">Meet async/await in Swift</a>
 2. <a href="https://github.com/kyeoeol/getting-started-swift-concurrency/blob/main/002-discover-concurrency-in-swiftui.md">Discover concurrency in SwiftUI</a>